hyperhq/docs.hyper.sh-hyper/Reference/quota_and_limits.md

 Under Regarding, choose Service Limit Increase.

-Under Limit Type, choose the type of limit to increase, fill in the necessary fields in the form, and then choose your preferred method of contact.
+Under Limit Type, choose the type of limit to increase, fill in the necessary fields in the form, and then submit the request.
+We will process your requests within 1-3 business days.
+Once the request is approved, new quota will be granted immediately and you will receive a notification email.